-- The lifting strategy may change during the day and the plan of care should be updated as the client fatigues - The nursing student must regularly communicate lifting information to the nursing faculty and update the plan of care as needed. - Documentation of the lift used and the client's response should be included in the client's plan of care/concept map.
+- The lifting strategy may change and the plan of care should be updated as the client fatigues - The nursing student must regularly communicate lifting information to the nursing faculty and update the plan of care as needed. - Documentation of the lift used and the client's response should be included in the client's plan of care/ concept map.

-Adopted 12/09; Last Revision 08/17
+Adopted 12/09; Last Revision 08/19